IAmTomahawkx/enhanced-discord.py/docs/app/api.rst

     :members:
     :inherited-members:

+    .. attribute:: _description_

+        The description of the command

+    .. attribute:: _id_

+        The ID of the application command

+    .. attribute:: _name_

+        The name of the command

     .. attribute:: client

         The :class:`.Client` instance that this command is attached to.

     .. attribute:: interaction

         The :class:`.Interaction` instance that called the command.